 DeWalt’s FlexVolt system switches between 20V Max and 60V Max (18V and 54V nominal).
 That requires the battery packs to contain 15 cells.
 Currently, DeWalt has FlexVolt batteries that run 2Ah/6Ah, 3Ah/9Ah, and 4Ah/12Ah*.

 Note: The first number is the amp hours at the higher voltage and the second number is the amp hours at the lower voltage.

 Metabo HPT’s MultiVolt system switches between 18V and 36V, meaning its core power source is a smaller 10-cell pack.
 The initial excitement was around the pack running a 4.0Ah/8.0Ah configuration.
 More recently, a 2.5Ah/5.0Ah slim pack also made its way to the market.

 There are pros and cons to both systems.
 DeWalt’s FlexVolt is larger and heavier, but it has higher energy capacity in its two larger packs and 60V Max is potentially more powerful than 36V.

 Metabo HPT’s MultiVolt is a smaller, lighter pack with a lower capacity than the 3.0/9.0Ah and 4.0/12.0Ah FlexVolt batteries.
 Its 36V system doesn’t have as much power potential as the 60V Max line.

-However, one of the key features of both systems is the ability to run 18V/20V Max tools.
+However, one of the key features of both systems is the ability for these higher voltage packs to also power tools requiring 20V Max or 18V batteries.
 You might not mind the bulkier FlexVolt battery on reciprocating saws or circular saws, but Metabo HPT’s lower weight and size is a huge plus on some of its drills and impact wrenches, especially with that slim pack.

 The Bonus: AC Power